guanshi1688/longview-archive/docs/essays/english/standalone/why-know-how-matters.md

 # Why Buying Machines Is Easier Than Learning to Keep Them Running

-**Buying advanced equipment proves that you acquired a machine.
-Keeping it productive for ten years begins to prove that you acquired a capability.**
+**Owning advanced equipment is a balance-sheet fact.
+Keeping it productive, adapting it, and improving it are operating achievements.**

 The most visible image of industrialization is new machinery entering a factory.